 - Jena Glass and its Scientific and Industrial Applications by Dr. H. Hovestadt, 1902

 - The Development of the Photographic Objective by Rudolph Kingslake, 1934

 - Encyclopædia Britannica 1911, Vol. 21, p.509 - Photography Apparatus (Wikisource)

 Schröder's patent doesn't describe a specific lens, but sets out design guidelines.
 The listed dimensions are from Eric Beltrando's recreation of the concentric lens, included among hundreds of other historical lenses at Dioptrique Photographique.
 Beltrando calculated some data and spot diagrams for the original lens, here.
 (Click on a thumbnail image to pop up a full size diagram).

 Could this lens be replicated, say for a hypothetical project to make a simple 5x7 sheet film box camera, using currently available optical glasses?

 One of the historical Jena glasses, first listed in the 1888 catalog supplement, No. 56 O.381 Dispersive Crown, is within the range of refractive index and dispersion specified in Schröder's patent.
 The closest modern equivalent is Schott N-KF9.

 For the other glass in the new lens, several types from Schott, Ohara and others fall within the range that Schröder gave.
-The glass used here, N-SK16, is a bit outside that range.
-Modern equivalents of early Jena glass are now inexpensive and consistent, but a few still have poor resistance to moisture and chemicals and should have a protective anti-reflection coating, and that's true of N-SK16.
+The glass used here, N-SK16, is a bit outside that nineteenth century range of values.
+N-SK16 isn't a very durable glass, and so should have a hard anti-reflective coating.